Jean-ParnellOne/Jean-ParnellOne/README.md

 ## Jean Parnell Louis | Chemical & Biomolecular Engineering with a Minor in Computer Science

-Hello, my name is JP Louis, and I am a sophomore at the Tandon School of Engineering, currently pursuing a Bachelor of Science degree in Computer Science and Biomolecular Sciences.
+Hello, my name is JP Louis, and I am a sophomore at the Tandon School of Engineering, currently pursuing a Bachelor of Science degree in Chemical Engineering with a minor in Computer Science.

 I hope to leverage my interests in both computer science and medicine to uncover new insights about both of these fields.
 Research topics such as Machine Learning/Artificial Intelligence, bioinformatics, computational neuroscience, and genomics are topics that greatly excite me; however, I am open to exploring new areas and welcome any opportunities to enrich my scientific understanding.